darikoneil/OPTIMIZED_SPIKE_INFERENCE/README.md

 Much prefer a gaussian filter of width of approx. one-half the rise+decay time of your indicator

 ## "accuracy" extremely dependent on choice of hyperparameters and threshold selection.
 Manual threshold selection is far more accurate than just using 2 times std, but
 then you end up spendings lots of time doing it.
+Letting the program choose the params ends up as more of an event detection fwiw

 ## This script requires the following R packages from GitHub and/or CRAN: